-Both Eero and Google WiFi are easy to install, but Eero is definitely the better of the two.
+Both Amazon Eero and Google WiFi are easy to install, but Eero is definitely the better of the two.
 This isn’t based on a one-time installation.
-I’ve installed both systems five times and Eero has gone smoother each time.
-The instructions are better and there’s seldom any error messages or problems, whereas Google WiFi expects you to do several things without telling you or the instructions are out of order.
+I’ve installed both systems five times and Eero has been smoother each time.
+The instructions are better and there’s seldom any error messages or problems, whereas Google WiFi expects you to do several things without telling you or else the instructions are just out of order.

-Starting with Eero, this mesh router is so simple that even the technologically-challenged can install it in minutes.
-That’s because the instructions are very clear and the app holds your hand the whole way, ensuring you know exactly what to do next.
+The Eero mesh router is so simple that even the technologically-challenged can install it in minutes.
+The instructions are very clear and the app holds your hand the whole way, ensuring you know exactly what to do next.
 I’ve been able to set this up within 5-10 minutes, but first time users should allow for the process to take 20-30 minutes.

-Eero tells you exactly when to plug and unplug things and gives you tips if there are problems.
-Eero’s developers pay attention to their audience because it makes no assumptions about the user’s skill level.
-If you want a simple system to install, then I can’t recommend Eero enough.
+Eero tells you exactly when to plug and unplug things, and provides tips if there are any problems.
+Eero’s developers pay attention to their audience, and setup is intuitive regardless of the user’s skill level.
+If you want a simple system to install, I cannot recommend Eero enough.

 Google WiFi is typically smooth as well and relatively easy to install, but not quite as easy as Eero.
 While the technologically-challenged can probably install these mesh routers as well, Google makes a few assumptions and goes out of order at times.

 Sometimes the Google WiFi app doesn’t recognize your routers, instead triggering false error screens and troubleshooting tips.
 It took me several attempts to correct this.
 Also, instead of adding all the nodes at once, you’ll be asked to install them one at a time.
 You’ll be expected to turn on your base router from the start, but Google never tells you that.
-Also, Google WiFi is supposed to connect automatically once you scan the QR code on the router, but it didn’t always work for me.
+Also, Google WiFi is supposed to connect automatically once you scan the QR code on the router, but it didn’t always work during testing.